Notion Note Taking: A Beginner's Guide

 • Created Time → to sort my database by descending date

-• Status → to better manage my personal notes ("In Process" & "Done")
+• Status → to better manage my personal notes (”Not started”, "In progress" & "Done")

 That's it - I try to keep things as simple as possible so I'm not bogged down with filling out numerous properties when I need to act quickly.